CustomEffects/CustomEffects/README.md

 ```css
 @import url(https://customeffects.github.io/CustomEffects/CustomEffects.css);
 ```
-or install the CustomEffects.css file and add it to your themes.
+or install the [CustomEffects.css][themelink] file and add it to your themes.

 ## Supported Client Mods
 Below are the client mods that will work for sure.
 If there are other client mods work join or Discord server and contact our team or open a PR.